RedisLabs/redislabs-docs/content/rc/subscriptions/create-fixed-subscription.md

 ## Fixed plan subscription tiers

 Fixed plan pricing scales according to the memory size of the database defined in the subscription.
-Additional limits also apply, as shown here (updated February 2024):
+Additional limits also apply, as shown in the tables below (updated February 2024).

+The 30 MB Fixed plan is free; it's designed for training and prototype purposes.

+All paid (250 MB and above) Fixed plans support replication and backups (daily and instant).

+If you need additional resources, you can update your subscription at any time.

+There are some differences between plans for the different replication options.
+See the tables for [No replication and single-zone replication](#cache-standard) and [Multi-zone replication](#multi-az) for more details.

+### No replication and single-zone replication {#cache-standard}

 | **Max&nbsp;DB&nbsp;size&nbsp;** | **30&nbsp;MB&nbsp;(Free)** | **250 MB** | **1 GB** | **2.5 GB** | **5 GB** | **12 GB** |
 |---|---|---|---|---|---|---|